 This is good practice since you are usually faced with complex problems involving relationships between many objects or many people.
 By moving from exercises using single objects to relationships between objects, you can devise exercises that may become more relevant to your problem-solving needs.

-Practise using goals
+Practice using goals

 The concept of functional fixedness also relates to the problem of attaining goals, as shown in Halpern’s bus driver problem.
 Often, you may find yourself fixated on needless or irrelevant information that may obscure your goals.